 Life partner to Sally.
 Nathan enjoys exploring the West Country by foot and bicycle.
-Sally and Nathan have pledged to walk all of the Cornish South West Coast Path this year.
+Sally and Nathan have pledged to finish walking all of the South West Coast Path this year.

 The Autumn Budget 2025 introduced a range of tax and financial changes that will impact dental practices and professionals.
 Here are the 8 key points you need to know – plus practical action tips to help you stay ahead.
 1. Electric Car Allowance Extended The 100% First Year Allowance for new zero-emission cars has been…